 The Deco brings a huge range of beautiful, distinctive, and enveloping tape emulation sounds to a compact and versatile stereo pedal.

-The tape saturation smooths out the signal and offers lovely harmonic distortion while the doubletracker offers everything from slapback delay to tape flanging to (you guessed it) one of the best chorus sounds out there.
+The tape saturation smooths out the signal and offers lovely harmonic distortion.
+In contrast, the doubletracker offers everything from slapback delay to tape flanging to (you guessed it) one of the best chorus sounds out there.

-There’s a ton of control and versatility to this pedal so we won’t go over it all.
+This pedal has a ton of control and versatility, so we won't go over it all.
 Set the Blend Type toggle to Sum; dial the Lag Time downward and increase the Wobble control to get into the realm of chorus with the fantastic Strymon Deco.

 Strymon is featured in My New Microphone's Top 11 Best Guitar/Bass Effects Pedal Brands To Know & Use.